Wudang Cotton Palm

 One of the arts that fall into this category is “Cotton Palm”.
-An internal method of developing tremendous power that can be used to enhance martial ability, improved health, happiness, longevity and cultivate the spirit.
+An internal method of developing tremendous power that can be used to enhance martial ability, improved health, happiness, longevity, healing self and others and cultivate the spirit.

 How can one art do so much?
 To know this we need to go back to the beginning of what we now know as Shaolin Kungfu.

 History of Cotton Palm